RoadPilotAI/cads/standard/questionnaire.md

 ## 2. Administration Guidelines

-### Worker Pre-Completion via Worker PWA
+### Worker Pre-Completion via CADS Worker

-The CADS Worker PWA allows workers to complete the questionnaire before arriving at the mobile clinic, using any smartphone or tablet browser.
+The CADS CADS Worker allows workers to complete the questionnaire before arriving at the mobile clinic, using any smartphone or tablet browser.
 The employer distributes a unique link or QR code to workers in advance of the testing day — no account creation or password is required.

 **Pre-completable sections (Sections B through E)** contain questions about occupational history, non-occupational noise exposure, hearing protection habits, and medical history.
 These answers are stable and do not change from day to day.
 When a worker pre-completes these sections, the technician simply reviews and confirms the answers on arrival rather than collecting them verbally.